White Sox vs. Yankees Player Props Betting Odds

 Vaughn Stats

-- Andrew Vaughn has recorded 97 hits with 24 doubles, two triples, 14 home runs and 29 walks.
-He has driven in 59 runs.
+- Andrew Vaughn has collected 99 hits with 24 doubles, two triples, 15 home runs and 29 walks.
+He has driven in 61 runs.

-- Vaughn enters this game looking to extend his four-game hit streak.
-In his last five games he is batting .294 with a double, a home run and an RBI.
+- Vaughn heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .412 with a double, two home runs and three RBI.

 Vaughn Recent Games